NLnetLabs/cascade/doc/manual/source/hsms.rst

 If you installed Cascade via a DEB or RPM package you should also already have the :program:`kmip2pkcs11` software installed, unless you explicitly opted not to install it.
-You can also :doc:`build the software <building>`, from source.
+You can also :doc:`build the software <building>` from source.

 .. seealso:: We provide man pages for both the